Karaoke World Championships

 The 2017 World Championships took place in Helsinki, Finland between 14 November and 18 November at Telakka Pavilion.

 The 2018 World Championships took place in Helsinki, Finland between 19 December and 21 December at Apollo.

 The 2019 World Championships took place in Tokyo, Japan between 27 November and 29 November at Kanda Myoujin Shrine Hall.

 The 2020 World Championships was conducted as an online competition due to the COVID-19 pandemic and was held between 2 November and 7 November.

 The 2021 World Championship was again an online competition held between 13 and 27 November.

 The 2022 World Championships took place in Nes Kulturhus in Årnes, Norway, between 8 and 13 August.

 The 2023 World Championships took place in Panama City, Panama, between 6 and 11 November.

 The 2024 World Championships will be held in Logomo in Turku, Finland, between 7 and 12 October.

+The 2025 World Championship were due to be held in Bangkok, Thailand.
+The competition was cancelled due to the aftermath of the Queen Mother Sirikit's passing.